This flavorful vegetable curry will please even your meat eaters. Vegetarian Curry with red and mild curry powder as well as Garam Masala

 - ½ teaspoon salt, or to taste

-- Unsalted cashews and chopped green onions, for garnish (optional)
+- Unsalted cashews and chopped green onions for garnish

-- Pulse the tomatoes, with their juice, in a food processor until mostly smooth, about 8 pulses.
+- Pulse 14.5 ounces tomatoes, with their juice, in a food processor until mostly smooth, about 8 pulses.

-- Heat 2 tablespoons of the oil in a large Dutch oven over medium-high heat until shimmering.
-Add the curry powders and garam masala, and cook until fragrant, about 10 seconds.
-Add the onions, yam and potato and cook, stirring occasionally, until the onions are browned and the vegetables are softened slightly, about 7 minutes.
+- Heat 2 Tablespoons oil in a large Dutch oven over medium-high heat until shimmering.
+Add 3 teaspoons mile or sweet curry, 1 teaspoon red curry, powders and 1 teaspoon garam masala, and cook until fragrant, about 10 seconds.
+Add 2 minced onions, ½ cut yam and 1 cut potato and cook, stirring occasionally, until the onions are browned and the vegetables are softened slightly, about 7 minutes.
 Reduce the heat to medium.
-Clear the center of the pot, stir in the remaining 1 tablespoon oil, garlic, ginger, tomato paste, and chile, and cook about 30 seconds.
-Add the cauliflower and cook, stirring occasionally, until the spices coat the florets, about 2 minutes.
+Clear the center of the pot, stir in the remaining 1 Tablespoon oil, 3 minced garlic, 1 Tablespoon ginger, 1 Tablespoon tomato paste, and 1 minced chile, and cook about 30 seconds.
+Add ½ cauliflower and cook, stirring occasionally, until the spices coat the florets, about 2 minutes.

-- Stir in the processed tomatoes, water, chickpeas, and ½ teaspoon salt, scraping up any browned bits.
+- Stir in the processed tomatoes, 1 ¼ cup water, 14.5 ounces chickpeas, and ½ teaspoon salt, scraping up any browned bits.
 Bring to a simmer, cover and cook, stirring occasionally, until the vegetables are tender, about 15 minutes.

-- Stir in the peas and continue to cook until heated through, about 2 minutes longer.
-Off the heat, stir in the yogurt.
-Serve over rice with cilantro, cashews and green onions for garnish.
+- Stir in 1 ½ cups peas and continue to cook until heated through, about 2 minutes longer.
+Off the heat, stir in ½ cup yogurt.
+Serve over rice with ½ chopped cilantro, cashews and green onions for garnish.

 Per 1 1/3 cup serving: Calories, 240; Total fat, 8g; Sat fat, 1g; Cholesterol, 0mg; Carb, 36g; Protein, 9g;